-a) a maximum of two contests may be selected for any one country.

-b) each competitor may count only one competition from each country in Europe (taking the better score for any European country in which he has scored in two competitions).

-c) at least three (3) judges have to be appointed for each judges' panel.
+- a) a maximum of two contests may be selected for any one country. - b) each competitor may count only one competition from each country in Europe (taking the better score for any European country in which he has scored in two competitions). - c) at least three (3) and no more than five (5) judges have to be appointed for each judges' panel.
+If only three (3) judges are used, all marks will be counted for the score of the round.
+By using four (4) or five (5) judges, the highest and lowest mark of each manoeuvre will be discarded.